Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 [Java 11](https://openjdk.java.net/projects/jdk/11/){:target="_blank"} is the next Long Term Support (LTS) version that provides support for 3 years.
 Alfresco 6.1 already offers support for this version of the Java platform.

 Alfresco SDK 4.0 has been modified to add support for Java 11 as well.
-This way, if you're working as a developer in customisations for Alfresco 6.1 you must now use SDK 4.0 + JDK 11 to work on them.
+This way, if you're working as a developer in customizations for Alfresco 6.1 you must now use SDK 4.0 + JDK 11 to work on them.
 The Apache Maven plugins included in the archetypes has been updated to avoid any issue with Java 11.

 ### Easy dependency configuration